All teams are to complete and return a

 Borrowing of players:

-Any team may borrow a player should they be one player short with the only stipulation being that player must play in goal.
-This means that the actual goalkeeper for the team must play on pitch.
+Any team may borrow a player should they be one player short with the only stipulation being that player must play in a different league.

-No team is allowed to borrow more than 2 players for a match.
-Should a team need to borrow more than 2 players the match is awarded to the opposition and a friendly is played with borrowed players with goalscorers having goals put towards their season totals.
-A 5-0 win will also be awarded to the opposition in this circumstances.
+No team is allowed to borrow more than 3 players for a match.
+Should a team need to borrow more than 2 players the match is awarded to the opposition and a friendly is played with borrowed players with goal scorers having goals put towards their season totals.
+A 5-0 win will also be awarded to the opposition in these circumstances.

 The basic compulsory equipment of a player is: